sourcegraph/about/handbook/engineering/code-intelligence/index.md

   - Max size of project (N2)
   - Max commit rate of repository (N3)
 - Required Tasks:
-  1. Gather current values for metrics: Request Latency, System Throughput and create benchmarks for existing system.
+  1. Gather current values for metrics Request Latency and System Throughput, create benchmarks for existing system.
-  1. Source and track values for: Max number of repositories (N1), Max size of project (N2), Max commit rate of repo (N3).
+  1. Source and track performance for: Number of repositories (N1), Size of project (N2), Commit rate of repos (N3).
   1. Determine the upper boundary limits of the code intel backend across dimensions: N1, N2, N3.
   1. Create a mechanism that can instantiate a configurable environment and instance for performance testing.
   1. Develop a prototype for incremental indexing, [RFC-170](https://docs.google.com/document/d/1NPu0Vc7FpdoYwCrtpnu-8KB4OPbw7L0KBTqw96JVc8w/edit).